Alan052918/Tbsh-A-Mock-Shell/README.md

 ## Configuration and Customization

-The application will load configurationsin `.tbshrc` on start up if any.
+The application will load configurations in `.tbshrc` on start up if any.

 ### Prompt Information